neilg63/simple-php-refactoring-test/README.md

 The controller's ```renderResults()``` method is called at the bottom of the file so it will run at the command line via ```php index.php``` with JSON output.

 All data sets and variable values are hard-coded for testing purposes.
-In production, these would come from a ```$request``` object and database queries.
+In production, these would come from request parameters and database queries.

 A user, Jane Blogger, identified by $userId, is answering questions in a survey identified by $surveyId.
 So far, she has answered 3 questions, 1 in the personal category and 2 in the career category.
 The current survey has 3 personal questions and 9 career questions.
 Each question has one answer.